-Summary of benefits for the SAMBA Health Benefit Plan Standard Option-2005
+Summary of benefits for the High Option of the SAMBA Health Benefit Plan - 2006

 Do not rely on this chart alone.
 All benefits are subject to the definitions, limitations, and exclusions in this brochure.
 On this page we summarize specific expenses we cover; for more detail, look inside.
 If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form.